kisanakkkkk/CTFd-Scoring-Sheet-Generator/README.md

 ## Basic Usage
-1. Export the following files from your CTFd (https://docs.ctfd.io/docs/exports/ctfd-exports):
+1. Export the following files from your CTFd, put it in the same directory as the code (https://docs.ctfd.io/docs/exports/ctfd-exports):
    * `{CTFNAME}-users+fields.csv` (for individual-based CTF)

         OR